lazywinadmin/AdsiPS/README.md

 #AdsiPS

-PowerShell module to interact with Active Directory using ADSI and DirectoryServices
+PowerShell module to interact with Active Directory using ADSI and DirectoryServices (.NET)

 #### Goals
  * No ActiveDirectory module/No Quest AD Snapin required
  * Being able to specify different credentials
  * Being able to specify different domain
+ * If possible avoid use of C# code

 #### Use Cases